mmtrebuchet/bpreveal/doc/text/breakingChanges.rst

 BPReveal 4.1.1
 ^^^^^^^^^^^^^^
-The name of the counts head in a transformation model that uses bias counts changed from ``combined_log_counts`` to ``combined_logcounts``, which might possibly break some very obscure use case.
+1. The name of the counts head in a transformation model that uses bias counts changed from ``combined_log_counts`` to ``combined_logcounts``, which might possibly break some very obscure use case.
 This change was necessary to fix a couple bugs with :doc:`adaptive counts loss<countsLossReweighting>` and :py:mod:`showTrainingProgress<bpreveal.showTrainingProgress>`.

+2. To allow the prediction script to work with very large bed files, some refactoring was done.
+This included moving functions to add metadata to hdf5 files into a new module, :py:mod:`internal.predictUtils<bpreveal.internal.predictUtils>`.
+If you were calling them from the old ``makePredictionsFasta.py`` module, they have moved.

 BPReveal 4.1.0
 ^^^^^^^^^^^^^^